pkiw/pkiw.github.io/_pages/BuildAnOFM.md

 ## I am one of those vendors!

-I offer <strong>kits</strong> (low-cost version) at a price of <strong>300€</strong> (including VAT but excluding postal fee).
-These kits include all pieces needed to completely assemble an OFM except for some tools (pozidrive screwdriver, 2.5mm Ball-end Allen key and utility knife).
+I offer <strong>kits</strong> of the "Low-cost" microscope version at a price of <strong>300€</strong> (including VAT but excluding postal fee).
+These kits include all pieces needed to completely assemble an OFM except for some tools (pozidrive screwdriver, 2.5 mm Ball-end Allen key and utility knife).
 These kits also include a SD-card (<a href=" https://openflexure.org/projects/microscope/install">Raspberian OpenFlexure OS</a>) and power supply.
-The only thing you would then need to started with your microscope is a computer and an ethernet cable.
+The only thing you would then need to get started with your microscope is a computer and an ethernet cable.

 You can send an email to <strong>info@pkiutv.se</strong> with the amount of kits you are interested in and delivery address, and you will recieve an invoice.
 I provide help organising OFM build workshops.
 Feel free to send an email to <strong>info@pkiutv.se</strong> if you are interested in help arranging a workshop or have any other related inquires.